sumant86/node-rest-api/readme.md

 -   Persistence is implemented using an in-memory repository layer.
 This can be substituted with any persistence technology of your choice.
 -   MSSQL & MySql adaptors are provided for flexiblity to connect with database.
+    Database credentials need to be updated to `.env` file

 ## Dev Build